marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $\sigma_i$ = width of RBF i
   - $M$ = number of RBFs

+  In plain English: This formula calculates the output of a Radial Basis Function network by summing up the weighted responses of multiple bell-shaped functions.
+Each function measures how close the input is to its center point, creating a smooth interpolation between known points in the input space.

 - **RBF Training Objective**:
   $$
   E(\mathbf{w}) = \sum \left[F(\mathbf{x}_i) - y_i\right]^2 + \lambda \|D\mathbf{F}\|^2